huseyin-duman/word_memorizing/readme.md

 from __init__ import create_app, db
 from flask_login import login_user, logout_user, login_required
 ```
 sign up method asks user name and password for the user.
-It asks password two time to ensure user entered password correct.
+It asks password two times to ensure user entered password is correct.
 Also sign up method checks if the user name is already exists.
 In both controls if there is unexpected condition flashes relevant warning.
 Method saves hashed password for security.
 ```python
 @auth.route('/signup', methods=('GET', 'POST'))
 def signup():